mostmojo/log/log.md

 • Look into operator precedence on MDN docs to understand order that JS reads specific expressions and logical operators.
 Comes handy when using ex. `this.someArray.length;`.

 • Go through tip calculator challenge (pt.1) in Jonas' course.
 Understand use of `this` in JavaScript, the `i` counter variable and its usability.

+• Start pt.2 - Apply similar functionality of `obj1` to `obj2` and think of average calculator `function` to apply to both objects.

 **Link(s) to work**